ethersync/ethersync/README.md

 *Multiplayer mode for your text editor!*

+> [!IMPORTANT]
+> This project used to be called "Ethersync" until October 2025.
+See [this PR](https://github.com/teamtype/teamtype/pull/436) for our motivation.
+It might take a while for the official packages to be renamed.

 Teamtype enables real-time collaborative editing of local text files.
 You can use it for pair programming or note-taking, for example.
 It's the missing real-time complement to Git!

 ![Demo video for how to make a connection and of collaborating in Neovim](https://files.blinry.org/teamtype-share-join-demo.gif)